 World Prematurity Day falls on 17 November this year.
 It is a day to raise awareness of the problems associated with preterm babies, to recognise the amazing parents and medical practitioners who care for them, and to highlight the measures that can help to lower and eventually prevent preterm birth.
 As part of the recognition, families are encouraged to ‘Light it up Purple’, and light a purple candle to show your support for this unique and important day.
 Why stop at just a candle, light your house, workplace or even yourself purple for the day!

 You can also make financial donations through Life’s Little Treasures, or Miracle Babies, two organisations dedicated to supporting families of preterm babies.

-GTL Australia is a proud supporter of World Prematurity Day, and our staff will be decked out in purple as advocates of these amazing babies, children and families.
+GTL is a proud supporter of World Prematurity Day, and our staff will be decked out in purple as advocates of these amazing babies, children and families.